GTDev87/ddd-phoenix-graphql-api/README.md

-# Jwt Token Server
+# DDD sample application
 * Phoenix
+* Absinthe
 * GraphQL
 * PostgreSQL

 # About
-This is an authentication server that retruns jwts handles 3rd party OAUTH delegation.
+This is an example Domain Driven Design GraphQL Api Server application.

 # Running the app: